CECILIA MARCOVICH

 Luis Falcini

-To enlarge the video on a mobile phone, click the PLAY button, then the four-arrow icon, and place the phone horizontally.
+The following short film by Susana Tubert-Marcovich documents a walkthrough of the exhibition.
+To enlarge the video on a mobile phone, click the PLAY button, the four-arrow icon, and then place the phone horizontally.

 In December 2023, INFOBAE CULTURA highlighted the WOMEN ON THE MARCH exhibition in a selection of "The best of the year"